Influenza: Seasonal Flu 2017-2018

 The increasing number of vaccination dosing and route options is leading to improved targeting and specificity in delivering influenza immunization while also allowing more people to be vaccinated than ever before.
 However, the variety of options is beyond what providers can commit to memory, particularly considering the frequency with which the options are updated.

-Nurses who expect to be providing influenza vaccines should familiarize themselves with the CDC references and obtain copies of the most current vaccine dosing and administration tables so that, in consultation with medical providers, they are prepared to quickly ascertain the best vaccine options for their patients (see “Resources” at the end of this course).
+Nurses who expect to be providing influenza vaccines should familiarize themselves with the CDC references and obtain copies of the most current vaccine dosing and administration tables so that, in consultation with medical providers, they are prepared to quickly ascertain the best vaccine options for their patients.

 TIPS FOR INTRAMUSCULAR VACCINE ADMINISTRATION